 While it may be uncomfortable to discuss with a lawyer, the loss of sexual function can affect relationships and decrease quality of life.

-Want to learn more about car accidents claims or pain and suffering?
+Want to learn more about car accident claims or pain and suffering?
 Contact our experienced Georgia car accident lawyers today!
 As always, Attorney Mike Hostilo and our skilled legal team are here to help.

 You can find us serving accident injury victims in the following areas: